-Established in 2005, the Mental Health Court is a specialty court that redirects offenders from jail to community-based treatment with intensive supervision to deal with public safety issues and support the recovery of defendants diagnosed with severe mental illness.
+Established in 2005, the Mental Health Court, in the First Circuit (Honolulu), is a specialty court that redirects offenders from jail to community-based treatment with intensive supervision to deal with public safety issues and support the recovery of defendants diagnosed with severe mental illness.
 The Mental Health Court team is led by Judge Matthew J. Viola and includes staff from the Department of Health, Adult Mental Health Division who contribute clinical support to the team.

 Eligible defendants are referred to Mental Health Court by their defense attorneys.
 Upon admission to this specialized court, each participant is supervised by a case manager, the court coordinator, and the court case supervisor/probation officer.
 Additional supervision is provided through regularly scheduled review hearings with the judge.
 The Mental Health Court program requires approximately two years of supervision and treatment, which is organized into four phases, corresponding to individual development.